-The Health and Wellbeing Board signed the Alcohol Declaration which specifically commits the Board to drive the evidence-based action across the system and protect the community from harm.
+The Health and Wellbeing Board signed the alcohol declaration which specifically commits the Board to drive the evidence-based action across the system and protect the community from harm.

-The Board has also supported a number of effective policies such as minimum unit price and restricting alcohol advertising locally.
+The Board have also supported a number of effective policies such as MUP and restricting alcohol adverting locally.

-Sunderland Drug and Alcohol Harm Reduction Group
+Sunderland Drug and Alcohol Partnership

-A Sunderland Drug and Alcohol Harm Reduction Group has been established, sponsored and Chaired by the Health and Wellbeing Board Member, the Partnership feeds into the Living Well Delivery Board, it provides leadership as well as engaging partners to address alcohol harms across the city.
+A Sunderland Alcohol Partnership has been established, sponsored and Chaired by a HWBB Board Member, the Partnership feeds into the Living Well Delivery Board, it provides leadership as well as engaging partners to address alcohol harms across the city.